jwardsmith/Blue-Team-Scripts/Incident Response/PICERL Cheat Sheet.md

 - ISP Coordination - do we need to ISP assistance for large packet floods, bot-nets, worms?
 - Creating Forensics Images - can we create an image (bit-by-bit image to get all file system data including deleted and fragmentary files) of memory, as well as the filesystem as soon as possible (dd, Memoryze, FTK)?
 - Drive Duplicator Hardware and Write Blockers - do we have drive duplicator (copy entire drives with ease) and write-blocking hardware (read-only copies)?
+- Determine Risk of Continuing Operations - how far did the attacker get, and do we need a recommendation for longer term containment?
+- Long-Term Decision - can the system be kept offline, therefore we can move to the Eradication phase, or does the system have to be kept in production, therefore we need to perform long-term containment?
+- Lomg-Term Containment - patch the system, patch neighbouring systems, insert an IPS, null routing, change passwords, alter trust relationships, apply firewall and router filter rules, remove accounts used by the attacker, and shutdown backdoor processes used by the attacker (the idea for long-term containment is to apply a temporary band-aid to stay in production while you are building a clean system during eradication)?
 ### Eradication

 ### Recovery